lbrenman/fusion-ai-chat-conversation-api/README.md

 Another sample web app can be found [here](https://github.com/lbrenman/fusion-ai-chat-web-app-authcodepkce).
 It uses authorization with PKCE to authenticate users.

+The API check the authenticated user role to route to LLM.

 Besides the API, the project also includes a cron job integration that can purge old conversations if activated.

 ## API